ttyzero/minibus/README.md

 The bus is still in the shop, please come back later..

-## ttyZero

-Minibus is part of the ttyZero project
+## Minibus is part of the ttyZero project

 ![ttyZero Logo](/docs/ttyzero_animated.png?raw=true)